mostaphaRoudsari/honeybee-primer/text/components/IES_Luminaire.md

 * ##### extendLumAxesToPt [Optional]
 Specify a point to which the luminaire axes should be extended to.
 Please note that if the aiming of the luminaire is very far way from this point then some abnormal results might be seen.
 * ##### radDir [Default]
 Custom location for the luminaire rad file.
-The default location is the same as where the original IES file is located.
+The default location is inside the Ladybug folder on your system.
 * ##### writeRad [Required]
 Set to True to create the file for electric lighting simulation.